Introduction to Vanderbilt University Medical Center

 - Interaction with Medical Staff in the clinical and classroom settings

-Upon successful completion of all program requirements, graduates are provided the documentation necessary to apply for certification exams with the ARDMS, specifically, Sonographic Principles and Instrumentation, Abdomen, and Obstetrics/Gynecology.
+Students are provided the documentation necessary to apply for the following certification exams with the ARDMS:

-The Vanderbilt DMS Program reserves the right to revise its curriculum, policies, fees or schedules in response to changing conditions.
+Please note that changes to curriculum, policies, fees. or schedules are subject to change in response to changing conditions.